 4. APPLY THE EPOXY

-I waited 48 hours after washing the floors to apply the epoxy.
-The Rust-Oleum EpoxyShield is a two-part product that you mix right there in the burst pouch.
+The Rust-Oleum EpoxyShield is a two-part product you mix in the burst pouch.
 Pushing part B into part A and then mixing it.

 | Rust-Oleum EpoxyShield | Epoxy Roller | |

 My son was in charge of adding the paint chips.
 He didn't like them, but there was no way I was not going to use them.
-They distract from the imperfections on the floor, and I think they look cute. :)
+They distract from the imperfections on the floor, and they look cute. :)

 This is how the floor looked right after we finished applying the epoxy.